Societal Transition and Transformation - Energy and Climate Change (MEE100)

 Content

-We will discuss different energy and climate related challenges in current and historical contexts of energy systems and socio-technical as well as regulatory regimes, capitalist developments, globalisation processes, anthropocentrism, environmental and governance policy and more.
+We will discuss different energy and climate related challenges in current and historical contexts of energy systems.
+This includes looking at socio-technical as well as regulatory regimes, capitalist developments, globalisation processes, environmental challenges, governance policy, and more.
+Furthermore, the course traces the historical development of transition studies as well as relevant political, cultural, social, discursive, and socio-technical changes and challenges.

 A principal aim of the course is to introduce students to a broad body of research related to societal transitions and transformations in the context of sustainability, energy systems, climate change, and action.
 In this, we will work with various analytical tools to understand and critically assess the conditions for various low-carbon pathways and energy transformations.
+This course enables students to envision and critically assess the ways in which transitions and transformations toward just and sustainable futures can take place.

 Learning outcome